jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 1. **Show your accomplishments.** Your bullet points for each role should focus on your achievements.
 For example: _"Improved project loading performance on web-app by 5x by introducing hints on the persistence layer to handle transactions more efficiently"_
-2. **Don’t include everything.** You’re not writing your autobiography, there’s _no need to include every single task you ever worked on_.
-Adding extra information only increases the [signal to noise ratio][11].
+2. **Don’t include everything.** You’re not writing your autobiography, there’s _no need to include every single task you've ever worked on_.
+Adding extra information only decreases the [signal to noise ratio][11].
 Trim down your resume to only keep the best of the best. **One or two pages max!**.
 3. **Make it look awesome**. _You don’t get a free pass on style just because you’re a developer and not a designer_.
 Making a pretty resume is going to take you longer, but believe me: recruiters do notice it and appreciate the effort.
 Going the extra mile will set you apart.
 For an easy to use graphic-design tool try **[Canva][12]**, __I can’t recommend it enough__.

 As an example this is what my resume currently looks like: